Workload Identity in a Multi System Environment (WIMSE) Architecture

 * Identity Proxy

-Identity proxy is an intermediary that can inspect, replace or
+The identity proxy is an intermediary that can inspect, replace or

-additional context based on source identifier, communication
+introduce additional context based on source identifier,

-communicated as a transaction token
+be communicated as a transaction token

 [I-D.ietf-oauth-transaction-tokens].